zzzzzssyy/ECON3916-33674-Statistical-Machine-Learning-Final-Project/README.md

 ➡️ Cannot explain real user behavior

-Watch time is driven by:
+Watch time is influenced by:
+- Dynamic behavioral patterns
-- Dynamic behavior (daily usage patterns)
+- Time-dependent usage
-- Contextual factors (time, mood, habits)
+- External factors not captured in the dataset

 ---

 ### ✅ What Would Improve the Model

-To make this problem meaningful:

 **1. Add behavioral features**
 - Session frequency
 - Viewing completion rate
 - Time-of-day activity
-- Clickstream / interaction logs
+- Clickstream data

 **2. Reframe the problem**
-Instead of predicting exact hours:

-➡️ Use classification or ranking
-- High vs low engagement users
+- Predict high vs low engagement users
-- Retention targeting
+- Use ranking instead of exact prediction

 ---

 ## ⚠️ Limitations

 - Dataset likely synthetic
-- No real behavioral signal
+- Very weak or no feature-target relationship
-- Results may not generalize to real platforms
+- Results may not generalize to real-world data

 ---